 We have new CAD/CAM suite for our Computer Aided Design and Manufacture in Design and Technology.
 This ensures all students have the opportunity of experiencing the latest software, laser cutter and Rapid 3D Prototyping with our 3D Printer and CNC router.

 Students spend one term in each of the three main focus areas of Food, Graphics and Product Design in Year 7, 8 and 9.

 Students will experience a mixture of creative, hands-on designing and making as well as having the opportunity to study a range of theory topics such as electronics, mechanisms, user-centred design, architecture and nutrition.
 We embed the importance of accuracy, precision and safety during manufacturing to allow students to have greater autonomy with their practical work.

 Early Choices Design & Technology

-Early entry Product Design students will have a skills-based year in year 9 that will enable them to work confidently and independently on their GCSE coursework and will gain improved foundation knowledge of the theory topics they will further explore in years 10 and 11.
+Early entry Product Design and Graphics students will have a skills-based year in year 9 that will enable them to work confidently and independently on their GCSE coursework and will gain improved foundation knowledge of the theory topics they will further explore in years 10 and 11.

 Projects will be creative, fun, design and make tasks that will be a mixture of traditional skills, Computer Aided Design and Manufacture (CAD/CAM).
 We cover the core theory elements for the GCSE to facilitate greater understanding and recall for the written exam they will sit at the end of their GCSE.